Adam-Lechnos/adam-lechnos.github.io/_posts/2023-02-21-aws-cdk-cognito-testing.md

 ![Amazon Cognito Client Workflow]({{ site.github-content }}/devops/Devops-IaC-AWS_CDK_Cognito.drawio.svg?raw=true)

 In my previous blog post, ["AWS CDK - Understanding Amazon Cognito Authentication and Authorization"](aws-cdk-cognito.html){:target="_blank" rel="noopener"}, I go-over creating an Auth Stack, whereby a web service may provide protected access to APIs and AWS resources, depending on client authentication and access scopes.
-This article will delve into testing the Auth Stack, using TypeScript calls to the built-in CDK modules and contructs.
+This article will delve into testing the Auth Stack, using TypeScript calls to the built-in CDK modules and constructs.

 ### Creating an AuthService Test